Simon of HMS Amethyst: take the link from the article on this page to read his story PnF Famous Felines banner

 age unknown (spelling as in the original).

-After the poems and letters written in his honour, you will find
+After the poems and letters written in his honour, you'll find

 an account of an unusual modern-day tribute to Simon at a British Sea Cadet unit.